David Reuteler

 Admin

-SGI IRIX, Sun Solaris 1 & 2, AIX, NeXTstep, HP-UX, OpenBSD, Mac OS X, Linux and TCP/IP Ethernet.
-NIS/yp, NFS/autofs, Veritas (HP-UX/AIX) Logical Volume Manager, apache, tomcat, asterisk, DNS/bind, SMTP/sendmail/postfix, Rational ClearCase, CVS, subversion and Software Configuration Management principles, PostgreSQL, MySQL, Cray UNICOS.
+Free/Net/OpenBSD, Linux, Solaris, Mac OS X Server, IRIX, AIX, HP-UX and TCP/IP Ethernet.
+NIS/yp, NFS/autofs, Veritas (HP-UX/AIX) Logical Volume Manager, apache, tomcat, asterisk, DNS/bind, SMTP/sendmail/postfix, Rational ClearCase, CVS, subversion and Software Configuration Management principles, Greenplum/PostgreSQL, MySQL, Cray UNICOS.
 Excellent ability to learn new System V or BSD-based OSs and networking systems and a solid knowledge of UNIX at the administration and API level.

 Education Bachelor of Physics with Mathematics Minor